fastlib/INFOMQNM-Public/README.md

 - Thu.
 13/06/2024: Presentations day 2, please email me to reserve a timeslot otherwise you will be assigned a day at random.
 First come, first serve.

 ## Main guidelines
-- Study design should include >1 independent variable and >1 dependent variable or a within subject factor design (both is also fine)
+- Study design should include
+    - >1 independent variable and
+    - either >1 dependent variable or a within subject factor design (both is also fine)
 - Check whether assumptions underlying the selected statistical analysis are met.
 If not, provide a remedy or alternative analysis
 - Report on post-hoc analysis or supplementary analysis including an appropiate type of regression analysis or a well-justified alternative